regencode/fibonacci-benchmark/README.md

 In this case, Iterative = Blue,  Recursive = Red.

-By matching the scatter plots with its respective curves:
+By matching curves to the scatter plot of each method:

 ![desmos-time-complex](https://user-images.githubusercontent.com/114067350/203910421-890cf6ba-5d34-4824-91ea-b0c5d1ddde50.png)